Syria regime hanged 13,000 in notorious prison: Amnesty

 "For the young ones, their weight wouldn't kill them.
 The officers' assistants would pull them down and break their necks," he said.

-Amnesty said the practices amounted to war crimes and crimes against humanity, but were likely still taking place.
+Amnesty said the mass executions amounted to war crimes and crimes against humanity, but were likely still taking place.

+The group's report comes just two weeks before a new round of talks is due to take place in Switzerland aimed at putting an end to nearly six years of civil war.

+"The upcoming Syria peace talks in Geneva cannot ignore these findings.
+Ending these atrocities in Syrian government prisons must be put on the agenda," said Lynn Maalouf, deputy director for research at Amnesty's Beirut office.

-Thousands of prisoners are held in the military-run Saydnaya prison, one of the country's largest detention centres located 30 kilometres (18 miles) north of Damascus.
+Thousands of prisoners are held at the military-run Saydnaya prison, 30 kilometres (18 miles) north of Damascus, one of the country's largest detention centres.

-Prisoners were raped or forced to rape each other, and guards would feed detainees by tossing meals onto the cell floor, which was often covered in dirt and blood.
+Prisoners were raped or forced to rape each other, and guards would feed detainees by tossing meals onto cell floors, which were often covered in dirt and blood.

-A twisted set of "special rules" governed the facility: detainees were not allowed to speak and must assume certain positions when guards enter their cells.
+A twisted set of "special rules" governed the facility: detainees were not allowed to speak and were forced to assume certain positions when guards entered their cells.

 "Every day there would be two or three dead people in our wing...
 I remember the guard would ask how many we had.
-He would say, 'Room number one – how many?
-Room number two – how many?' and on and on," said Nader, a former detainee whose name has been changed.
+He would say, 'Room number one -– how many?
+Room number two –- how many?' and on and on," said Nader, a former detainee whose name was changed in the Amnesty report.

-After one fierce day of beating, Nader said, 13 people died in a single wing of the prison.
+After one fierce day of beating, 13 people died in a single wing of the prison, Nader said.

 One former military officer said he could hear "gurgling" as people were hanged in an execution room below.